 How Many coats of Paint on primed trim?

-Certain open grained woods will soak up more paint than others.
-With a single coat of primer on something like a Poplar baseboard moulding, only one top coat of paint will be necessary.
-But switch to an Oak or Sapele trim board and 2 or even 3 coats of paint will be necessary to get an even color.
-Also some sanding between the coats will be necessary in order to level the surface and maintain crisp moulded details.
+Certain open grained woods will soak up more paint than other types of wood.
+With a single coat of primer on a wood such as Poplar baseboard moulding, only one top coat of paint will be necessary.
+But switch to an Oak or Sapele trim board and 2 or even 3 coats of paint may be necessary to obtain an even color.
+Some sanding between the coats may also be necessary in order to level the surface and maintain crisp moulded details.
 For our higher end priming options we add a second coat of primer and sometimes even sand/buff that second coat to allow for a single top coat of paint with no need for sanding on the job site.